MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Organizations who previously never used the AIP Unified Labeling add-in for Office before 05/23/2023 will be blocked from using the add-in.
 Enforcement for the tenant block will begin 05/30/2023 to block the download of labels for tenants not in the allow list.
 If your organization has shown usage of the AIP add-in 90 days before the release of 2.16.73.0, your tenant will automatically be added to the allow list.

-For more information, see our tech community blog [Retirement notification for the Azure Information Protection Unified Labeling add-in for Office](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/retirement-notification-for-the-azure-information-protection/ba-p/3791908) and for detailed migration steps, our [migration playbook](https://microsoft.github.io/ComplianceCxE/playbooks/AIP2MIPPlaybook/).
+For more information, see our TechCommunity blog [Retirement notification for the Azure Information Protection Unified Labeling add-in for Office](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/retirement-notification-for-the-azure-information-protection/ba-p/3791908) and for detailed migration steps, our [migration playbook](https://microsoft.github.io/ComplianceCxE/playbooks/AIP2MIPPlaybook/).

 ### Fixes and improvements